 Civil War in Roswell

 Union Troops arrived in Roswell on July 5, 1864.
 They discovered that the covered bridge over the Chattahoochee River had been burned by retreating Confederate soldiers to slow down the Union's advancement on Atlanta.
-During the 10 day occupation of Roswell, 400 women and children were arrested an

 The dining information on this page is supplied by the Georgia Restaurant Association.